 The Cambria Community Services District (CCSD) provides authorized municipal services to maintain and enhance the quality of life for the Cambria community and its visitors.

 The CCSD's core values are:

 - Open communication and Transparency

 - Mutual respect

-The Cambria Community Services District (CCSD) provides water, wastewater treatment, solid waste disposal, fire protection services, street lighting services, and supports related community services such as parks, transit and operation of the Cambria Veterans’ Memorial Building.
+The CCSD also provides water, wastewater treatment, solid waste disposal, fire protection services, street lighting services, and supports related community services such as parks, recreation and open space, and operation of the Cambria Veterans’ Memorial Building.

 A special district is a very basic form of local governments, special to the state of California.
 There are approximately 2,300 independent special districts in California.
 When residents or landowners want new services or higher levels of existing services, they can form a special district to pay for and administer them.